Custom-Elements/ui-hotkey/README.md

     <ui-hotkey key="control+s"></ui-hotkey>

 Its single attribute, `key`, specifies the key combination that this element listens for.
-When this a `keyup` event matching this key combination is pressed, this element will emit a `click` event.
+This element will emit a `click` event when a `keyup` event matching this key happens in the document.

-Emitting a `click` event makes this a natural element to stick inside of a button element of some kind (e.g. in a toolbar).
+Emitting a `click` event makes this a natural to stick inside of a button element of some kind to provide hotkey access for that button (e.g. in a toolbar).